taadith/personal-website-dev/content/blog/2025/april/the-blog-went-down-oh-no.md

 - Completed the blog post

 [^weekly users]:
-Yeah, I'm proud to admit that I have at least 1 weekly visitor!
+Yeah, I'm proud to admit that I have at least one weekly visitor!
 On a more serious note, I didn't figure out how to track how many people were visiting the site.
-My numbers are solely based on the friends I shared the website with... yeah that's right I have 1-3 friends, at least!
+My numbers are solely based on the friends I shared the website with... yeah that's right I have one friend, at least!

 [^basic website]:
 I’m sorry for not using the new React framework of the day :( … I’m not actually sorry :p.
 I just wanted to keep it simple, stupid, and short!
-If you’re reading this a second time… I still stand by what I said :p!
+If you’re reading this a second time… I still stand by what I said :p

 [^cloud meme]:
-I’m envisioning the ***[“Old Man Yells at Cloud”](https://knowyourmeme.com/memes/old-man-yells-at-cloud){target=”_blank”}*** meme.
+I’m envisioning the ***[“Old Man Yells at Cloud”](https://knowyourmeme.com/memes/old-man-yells-at-cloud){:target=”_blank”}*** meme.

 [^storage overkill]:
 For what I need this VM to do, this amount of storage is definitely overkill.